victorlaskurain/react_tutorial_typescript/README.md

     79 |         }});
 ```

-Type checking also works inside JXP.
+Type checking also works inside JSX.
 For example if you type this (note the typo "ssquare":

 ```typescript
                     <Board ssquares={current.squares}